jerememetan/FaceRecognitionCS102/README.md

 The application follows a modular package structure organized as follows:

 ### config
 - **AppConfig**: Manages application configuration settings, including detection parameters and system preferences.
+All config is always stored and saved into app.properties
 - **AppLogger**: Handles logging throughout the application.
 - **IConfigChangeListener**: Interface for listening to configuration changes.